 Prior to joining Arent Fox, Frank was an associate in the San Francisco office of a global law firm.

 Publications, Presentations & Recognitions

-Frank is a Legal 500 recommended and Super Lawyers top rated Land Use & Zoning attorney.
+Frank has been named among the "Top 40 Under 40" by the Daily Journal, and is a Legal 500 recommended and Super Lawyers top rated Land Use & Zoning attorney.

 Frank is a media resource on land use and urban issues and has shared insights with publications such as Fortune and Law360.
 He was also featured in an exclusive interview with American Lawyer Media and GlobeSt.com in 2017, in which he shared his insights on land use, housing, and transportation challenges facing entitlement efforts for flagship tech company campuses in the Bay Area.